dwavesystems/dwave-ocean-sdk/docs/quantum_research/vignette_maxcut.rst

 :math:`N_{shots} < 1`, but a fraction of a shot is not possible.
 Therefore, the integer ceiling function is used to ensure shots are integers: :math:`N_{shots} = \lceil \ln(0.01)/\ln(1-p_s) \rceil`.
-Since more than 99% of the samples from D-Wave's Advantage2 system are at or above all values of AR_min in the plot, this results in a TTS equal to the time per sample, 23.7 nanoseconds.
+Since more than 99% of the samples from D-Wave's Advantage2 system are at or above all values of AR_min in the plot, this results in a TTS equal to the time per sample, 118 :math:`\mu s`.

 The time-to-solution results are displayed in :numref:`Figure %s <vignetteMaxCutTTS>`.
-D-Wave's Advantage2 system demonstrates a speedup of 7 to 10 orders of magnitude over IonQ Forte-1.
+D-Wave's Advantage2 system demonstrates a speedup of up to 7 orders of magnitude over IonQ Forte-1.

 .. figure:: ../_images/vignette_maxcut_tts.svg
     :name: vignetteMaxCutTTS
     :width: 80%
     :alt: maxcut-tts

-    D-Wave's Advantage2 system demonstrates a speedup of 7 to 10 orders of magnitude over IonQ Forte-1.
+    D-Wave's Advantage2 system demonstrates a speedup of up to 7 orders of magnitude over IonQ Forte-1.
     Also shown is the result of the random samples as described in the next section.